sairiteshdomakuntla/email-sender-gdgc/SETUP_GUIDE.md

 ## Security Notes

-- Never commit `service-account.json` or credentials to version control
+- **No service account needed** - Uses public sheet CSV export
 - Use app passwords, not regular Gmail passwords
+- Keep your app password secure and don't commit it to version control
-- Add these files to `.gitignore`:
+- Add sensitive files to `.gitignore`:
   ```
-  service-account.json
-  credentials.json
   *.log
+  .env
   ```

 ## Troubleshooting